MeltwaterArchive/storyplayer/v2/modules/browser/fromBrowser.md

 {% highlight php startinline %}
 if (fromBrowser()->has()->buttonWithText('Register')) {
     // we are on the registration form
 }
 else {
     // we are on the login form
 }
 {% endhighlight %}

-This action is normally used inside [local Prose dialects](../../prose/local-dialects.html), where you're building wrappers for your app's actions.

 __See Also:__